The relativistic Euler equations with a physical vacuum boundary: Hadamard local well-posedness, rough solutions, and continuation criterion: Rough solutions and continuous dependence

 \section{Rough solutions and continuous dependence}

 The last task of the current work is to construct rough solutions as limits of smooth solutions, and conclude the proof of Theorem~\ref{T:LWP}.
-Fortunately, the arguments that we have in the preceding paper \cite{IT-norel} for the similar part of the results apply word for word.
+Fortunately, the arguments in the preceding paper \cite{IT-norel} by the last two authors for the similar part of the results apply word for word.
 This is despite the fact there are several differences between the two problems that play a role on how the energy estimates are obtained, as well as on how uniqueness is proved.
 However, the functional framework developed in \cite{IT-norel} and also implemented here does not see these differences.
 Furthermore, the proof of the similar result in \cite{IT-norel} only uses (i) the regularization procedure in Section~\ref{S:Function_spaces}, (ii) the difference bounds of Theorem~\ref{T:Uniqueness}, and (iii) the energy estimates of Theorem ~\ref{T:Energy_estimates}, without any reference to their proof.

 Thus, in our current result we rely on the same succession of steps as in the non-relativistic companion work of the last two authors \cite{IT-norel}, which we briefly outline here for the reader.
 These steps are: